Explorations Synopsis Submission (Vol. 12)

 By the time we finish reading your answers to our free response questions, the Explorations Board should broadly understand the question your research is trying to address, why addressing that question is important, and what YOU SPECIFICALLY are doing to address that question.

-The difference between submitting a CREATIVE WORKS vs. RESEARCH/SCHOLARLY submission is to recognize disciplinary language only.
+The difference between each submission category is to recognize disciplinary language only.
 Each submission option asks 6 nearly identical questions, rephrased slightly to be meaningful within the context of a given field.
 All submissions must be rooted in research and conducted under a faculty member at Texas A&M University.

 IMPORTANT NOTE: Completion of this submission application indicates a willingness to submit a full manuscript for publication in Explorations: The Texas A&M Undergraduate Journal.
-Full manuscripts must be between 1000 and 2500 words describing your work and its significance in a manner accessible to a broad audience.
-Creative work sidebars must be at least 500 words.
-Authors work with editors and board members to polish their articles.
+Full manuscripts (requested by mid-March) must be between 1000 and 2500 words describing your work and its significance in a manner accessible to a broad audience.
+Authors work with editors and board members to polish their manuscripts.
 The full manuscripts undergo a second round of faculty and student review.
 Final articles are chosen from the full manuscript submissions.
 Provisionally accepted articles undergo further editing, and a final review and supporting paperwork (copyright, author biographies, faculty advisor endorsement, etc.) are required for publication.
+Final articles are due in early-May each year.
+Authors of Creative Works and Cover Artwork must include an artifact and may have shorter articles.